 In this guide, we will discuss the best detached, powered speakers available, including ones by:

-And below, please use our interactive guide to directly compare some of the powered speakers we will be discussing today against one another:
+And below, please use our interactive guide to directly compare some of the powered speakers (also known as active speakers) we will be discussing today against a couple of passive speakers:

 |Audioengine A2||$$||★★★★||Integrated USB DAC|